I don’t know many people who start their adult life knowing how to be good with money.

-Becoming responsible for another human being didn’t help me learn how to manage money effectively overnight but it sowed the seeds.
+Becoming responsible for another human being didn’t help me with money or learn better money habits overnight but it sowed the seeds.

 Being on welfare benefits without any credit cards or loans makes you learn how to budget your money whether you want to or not.

 But I took out my first credit card when I went back to work after maternity leave and maxed my limit so proper money management not yet learned.

 My money situation got to the point that my 18 month old daughter only had 3 sets of day clothes, that was when I knew I couldn’t continue as I had been.

 I knew getting into YET more debt wasn’t the answer so something had to change.

 (This post contains affiliate links.
 If you click on a link and make a purchase, I may make a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 You can read more here)

 I decided it wasn’t acceptable for my daughter to only have 3 changes of clothes.
 And if I was going to change that, then I knew I had to stop saying I can’t save money like it was really true.

 I needed to learn how to manage my money better.
 To learn how to manage my bills and save money, so I could clothe my daughter and plan our financial future.

 For you to start the same process, this first step is crucial.
 You need to change your money mindset.

 It might require some soul searching.
-You may have to try and unlearn some deep set money habits, but change is the key to your future wealth.
+You may have to break bad money habits and create much better money habits, but change is the key to your future wealth.